chainer/chainer/docs/source/tutorial/trainer.rst

 .. image:: ../../image/trainer/trainer.png

 Basically, all you need to pass to :class:`~chainer.training.Trainer` is an :class:`~chainer.training.Updater`.
-However, :class:`~chainer.training.Updater` contains an :class:`~chainer.training.Iterator` and :class:`~chainer.Optimizer`.
-Since :class:`~chainer.training.Iterator` can access the dataset and :class:`~chainer.Optimizer` has references to the model, :class:`~chainer.training.Updater` can access to the model to update its parameters.
+However, :class:`~chainer.training.Updater` contains an :class:`~chainer.dataset.Iterator` and :class:`~chainer.Optimizer`.
+Since :class:`~chainer.dataset.Iterator` can access the dataset and :class:`~chainer.Optimizer` has references to the model, :class:`~chainer.training.Updater` can access to the model to update its parameters.

 So, :class:`~chainer.training.Updater` can perform the training procedure as shown below: